instrumental-products/agent-os/instructions/create-spec.md

 <file_template>
   <header>
-    # Project Tasks
+    # Spec Tasks

-    These are the tasks to be completed for the project detailed in @.agent-os/projects/YYYY-MM-DD-project-name/project.md
+    These are the tasks to be completed for the spec detailed in @.agent-os/specs/YYYY-MM-DD-spec-name/spec.md

     > Created: [CURRENT_DATE]
     > Status: Ready for Implementation